+44 7488 881344 0131 225 2012

 What is (PFPS) Anterior Knee Pain?

-Patella Femoral Pain Syndrome or Anterior knee pain is a common injury affecting the Patella and the structures at the front of the knee.
+Patella Femoral Pain Syndrome or Anterior knee pain (AKP) is a common injury affecting the Patella and the structures at the front of the knee in children and adults.
 There are many structures that can give rise to pain such as the patella (knee cap) the joint, fat pad, bursa and the tendon.
-It can sometimes be known as a runner’s knee because it is common with joggers and is also seen with people who play sports that involve running, jumping or squats.
-It is seen most frequently in the young, particularly women who are engaged in frequent sports activity.
-However, it can affect anyone regardless of age occupation and activity levels.
+Common causes of AKP include Osgood-Schlatter's disease, patellar tendinitis, and patellofemoral instability in children.
+It can sometimes be known as a runner’s knee because it is common with joggers and is also seen with people who play sports that involve running, jumping, or squats.
+It is seen most frequently in the young, particularly girls and women who are engaged in frequent sports activity.
+In 2021 one study found children aged 8–14.
+AKP occured in 5.7–8.9% of children and adolescents each year.
+In adults, it typically occurs in physically active people aged <40 years and is responsible for 11-17% of all knee pain in clinical practice.
+However, it can affect anyone regardless of age occupation, and activity level and frequently is not always related to any one activity or event.

 What does it feel like?